-Microsoft has released an update KB2822241 that now allows you to force automatic restart after Windows Updates, in systems running Windows 10/8 and Windows Server.
+Microsoft now allows you to force automatic restart after Windows Updates, in systems running Windows 10 and Windows Server.
 If you have already installed the latest batch of Windows Updates, you will find that this update has already been downloaded and installed on your computer.

 This feature is useful in the following scenario.